Israel's police chief cuts short UAE trip over spyware probe

 On Monday, the outlet claimed that Pegasus had become “one of the most used tools for intelligence collection in the hands of the police” and had been used against politicians, protesters, business moguls, ministry directors and Netanyahu’s close advisers and son.
 Like previous reports, the paper cited no sources, but for the first time named people allegedly surveilled by the police.

 The police denied the allegations and on Tuesday said no evidence of illegal activity had been uncovered.
 But the reports drew condemnation from across Israel’s political spectrum.
 They threw Netanyahu’s ongoing corruption trial into disarray after a key witnesses was named as a victim of the alleged hack.
+A second consecutive hearing, scheduled for Wednesday, was canceled.

 Israeli Prime Minister Naftali Bennett said the allegations, if true, are “very serious.”